Identifying Virginia’s Needs

 The VTMHI mission is to expand access to timely and appropriate telemental health services by collaborating with Virginia’s free and charitable clinics and mental health providers who are in the process of meeting their licensure requirements.

-By creating a foundation of education and supports to providers, free clinics, and collaborators, VTMHI will enhance Virginia’s virtual behavioral and mental health safety net while building a sustainable and well-equipped telemental health workforce.
+By creating a foundation of education and supports to providers, free clinics, and collaborators, VTMHI enhances Virginia’s virtual behavioral and mental health safety net while building a sustainable and well-equipped telemental health workforce.

 Our goals include: